 Poor spinal health can be the reason behind joint and muscle pain, posture problems and even stress and anxiety.
 If you are suffering from lower or upper back pain, you can turn to a chiropractor who will manipulate and mobilize different muscles and joints and restore the spine to good health.
-Chiropractors use dozens of different techniques to adjust the joints and muscles; the Thompson Technique can be performed to reduce back pain, and involves manipulating the leg joints to correct misalignments in the spine and pelvic area.
+The chiropractors at Nelson and Nelson use dozens of different techniques to adjust the joints and muscles; the Thompson Technique can be performed to reduce back pain, and involves manipulating the leg joints to correct misalignment in the spine and pelvic area.

 The adjustment technique has been used for several decades, and offers several advantages over other types of chiropractic adjustments.
 If you are suffering from back pain and prepared to see a chiropractor about it, learn more about the Thompson Technique and discuss the options with your doctor.

 The Thompson Technique is performed on a drop table, and uses your own body weight to exert force on a drop piece.
 Varying amounts of pressure of the joints set a drop piece in motion, which in turn affects the muscles tissues and joints.